 We have dedicated staff members whose main focus is ensuring all campers are happy and having a good time.
 We know that this environment is not for everyone and can be challenging for different reasons.
 We try to help immerse children in activities and making friends before broaching the topic of calling or going home.
 Usually campers are so busy having a great time they soon feel better and often end up extending their stay.
 We have campers of all ages who have been coming to The SSC for many years,they are always a great support to new campers, and are always willing to show them the ropes.

 Details on refunding can be found on the terms and conditions page.

 We would love you to become a volunteer for The SSC!
-All you need to do is email Alice in the office, firstname.lastname@example.org and she will send you a PVG form as well as a booklet with information for first time officers.
+All you need to do is email email@example.com and we will send you a PVG form as well as a booklet with information for first time officers.
 We will then get in touch and ask for some additional details and take it from there!